 ‘The most stressful interactions for me are ones like this, where the person’s face says one thing but their words say another.
 Which one am I supposed to believe?
 Faces seem to be more truthful, but people always act as though their words are the only things that matter.’

-ERIN is looking forward to schoolies, at least she thinks she is.
+ERIN is looking forward to Schoolies, at least she thinks she is.
 But her plans are going awry.
-She’s lost her job at Surf Shack after an incident that clearly was not her fault, and now she’s not on track to have saved enough money.
+She’s lost her job at Surf Zone after an incident that clearly was not her fault, and now she’s not on track to have saved enough money.
 Her licence test went badly, which was also not her fault: she followed the instructor’s directions perfectly.
 And she’s missing her brother, Rudy, who left almost a year ago.
 But now that she’s writing letters to him, some things are beginning to make sense.

 Kay Kerr’s Please Don’t Hug Me depicts life on the cusp of adulthood—and on the autism spectrum—and the complexities of nding out and accepting who you are and what’s important to you.